orb-lang/espalier/doc/md/elpatt.md

 # Extended Lpeg module

-  This is where we add extended captures a la the old =epeg= module.
+  This is where we add extended captures a la the old `epeg` module.